pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

             version: 8372-6534
 ```

-On Palo Alto devices the stdout response is returned as a JSON encoded string.
-For convenience, we'll set a variable to focus on the `json_query` string part of the filter in the examples.
+On Palo Alto devices the `stdout` response is returned as a JSON encoded string.
+A variable was set to simplify the following examples.

 ```
 - name: "SET FACT FOR DEVICE STDOUT RESPONSE"